Overview

 #CIRC!. - Two evaluation modes.

 =is eager — the cell recomputes whenever its inputs change.~=is lazy — the cell only computes when read. - Two execution classes.
-Most functions are
+Most functions are synchronous and return

-lua_sync(run in Redis/TS, return immediately).
-External functions (FX_RATE,HTTP_JSON,ML_SCORE) areexternal_async— they enqueue a job and return when the worker writes back. - Type tags carry semantic meaning.
+FX_RATE,HTTP_JSON,ML_SCORE) areexternal_async— they enqueue a job and return when the worker writes back. - Type tags carry semantic meaning.

 A1 as currency = 1000says the value is currency, not just a number.
 Tags drive formatting, validation, and downstream consumers. - Errors are values.